DongzeHE/scpca-docs/docs/getting_started.md

 Here we are calculating PCA by using the default of the top 500 most highly variable genes as input, however this is not always the optimal choice.
 We encourage you to visit the [Feature selection chapter in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.13/OSCA.basic/feature-selection.html#feature-selection) to read more about modeling gene variance and selecting the highly variable genes.

-PCA is commonly used for initial dimensionality reduction, however we can use more advanced techniques, like [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection), that are better for visualization.
+PCA is commonly used for initial dimensionality reduction.
+However, we can use more advanced techniques, like [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection), that may be better for visualization.
 UMAP allows for better separation between clusters of cells, but can be dependent on the choice of parameters, such as the number of neighbors and minimum distance between points.
 It's important to note that while the observed clusters do have some meaning, the distance between clusters and the cluster density usually is not related to the similarity or dissimilarity of the clusters.
 Additionally, if the results are completely dependent on the choice of parameters then you should interpret the results with caution.